James Walker (Royal Navy officer): Dismissal and reinstatement

-Disobeying his orders to return to Spithead, Walker made for Cadiz, gathered the convoy, and escorted them to Britain.
+Disobeying his orders to return to Spithead, Walker made for Cádiz, gathered the convoy, and escorted them to Britain.
 It was a controversial action.
 The merchants claimed the cargoes were worth £1 million, and would have been at considerable risk from enemy vessels were it not for Walker's escort.
-However the Spanish authorities were greatly incensed, arresting five of Trustys officers while she was at Cadiz on charges of having smuggled the merchant's money out of the port, and demanding Walker be court-martialled.
+However the Spanish authorities were greatly incensed, arresting five of Trustys officers while she was at Cádiz on charges of having smuggled the merchant's money out of the port, and demanding Walker be court-martialled.
 Walker justified himself by pointing to the imminent alliance between France and Spain, but despite the Lords of the Admiralty being sympathetic to his cause, he was found guilty of disobeying orders, and was dismissed from the navy.
 The Lords advised him to join the fleet despatched to the West Indies under Sir Hugh Cloberry Christian, but it was dispersed by gales and the ship Walker was travelling on returned to port.
 There it was suggested that he wait in Britain, and with the Spanish declaration of war, Walker was reinstated on the navy list in March 1797 by an order in council.